Translate

 Unfortunately, that website doesn't include any written descriptions of those techniques.

-The "downstomp" movement is the same as the "upstomp" (description given earlier in this post) except that the cheerleader doesn't raise her (or his) knee high when doing that stomping movement.
+The "downstomp" movement is the same as the "upstomp" except that the cheerleader doesn't raise her (or his) knee high when doing that stomping movement.

 The "shake" movement is one in which the cheerleaders shake their hips from right to left to the beat.
 This movement differs from jiggle pop in that these aren't fast, repetitive shakes.